cmcummings/nand2tetris-assembler/README.md

 - Translates the "Hack" assembly language into its equivalent binary representation.
 - Written in Python.

+### Program Structure
+- `parser.py` reads and each assembly command in the program, breaking it up into its symbols.
+- `code.py` translates the assembly mnemonics into binary codes
+- `symboltable.py` keeps track of symbol labels (variables) and their corresponding numeric addresses.
+- `assembler.py` uses the previous modules to translate files

 ### Usage
 Use `assembler.py` to generate .hack files (binaries) from .asm files (assembly code)